marepstein/user-signup-app/README.md

 ### Technical Requirements

-- Fork this respository and create a fresh project using either Gatsby or Next.
+- Fork this respository and create a fresh project using Next.js.
+- The pages router is preferred, since that is what we use at Ffern.
 - The repository must be statically typed using Typescript.
 - Use Zod to type any data structures that cannot be statically typed.
 - Use React Query for data fetching and requests.
 - Use tailwind to style React components.
 - Gracefully handle states relating to data fetching and form submission.
 - Only use features supported by iOS 15.4 and above.
+- Think about the structure of links sent to Ffern friends.
+— Use appropriate rendering strategies for optimal performance.
 - Host the site on Vercel.

 ### API